Super Street Fighter II Turbo HD Remix: Reception

 GamesRadar gave the game 10/10, citing it as essential for anyone with an appreciation for fighting games.
 IGN awarded the game 8.7 and an Editor's Choice award, praising its balanced and deep gameplay, but criticizing its lack of modes.
 PlayStation: The Official Magazine declared, "as it sounds, this is quite possibly the best all-around version of one of the most important (and fun!) fighting games of all time.
 Everyone should play a little Street Fighter at some point, and this is an excellent way to experience it."
 IGN editor Cam Shea ranked it sixth on his top 10 list of Xbox Live Arcade games.
 He stated that any self-respecting Street Fighter fan would start drooling after seeing this, praising its high definition visuals.
 He added that while it was lacking in game modes, the online functionality is good.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Turbo HD Remix for "Fighting Game of the Year".

 Despite not being released for the European PSN until February 2009, the title had a quarter of a million paid downloads within a month.
 It had broken both first-day and first-week sales for a download-only title.